Tyron Woodley: UFC Welterweight Championship

-Post Championship
+Post-championship and career decline

 A rematch with Robbie Lawler was expected to take place on June 29, 2019, at UFC on ESPN 3.
 On May 16, 2019, it was reported that Woodley suffered a hand injury and was pulled from the fight.

 Woodley was scheduled to face Leon Edwards on March 21, 2020, at UFC Fight Night: Woodley vs. Edwards.
 However, the restrictions related to COVID-19 forced Edwards to withdraw as the event was meant to be moved from London to the United States, and the event was subsequently postponed indefinitely.

 Woodley faced Gilbert Burns on May 30, 2020, in the main event at UFC on ESPN: Woodley vs. Burns.
 Woodley would again be dominated for most of the fight and lose via unanimous decision.

 Woodley fought at UFC Fight Night: Covington vs. Woodley against longtime rival Colby Covington on September 19, 2020.
 Similar to his past two fights, Woodley was dominated for four rounds, and eventually the bout was called as a technical knockout after he tapped out during the fifth round due to a rib injury.